What do we mean by femicide? | Editorial Team

 The term femicide refers to the killing of women and girls because they are females, i.e. because of their gender.

-- Femicide/feminicide are are not “isolated” or “sporadic” cases of violence, but result from unequal power structures—rooted in “traditional” gender roles, customs and mindsets—where women and girls often find themselves in a subordinated and/or marginalized position.
+- Fem(in)icide is not an “isolated” or “sporadic” case of violence but results from unequal power structures—rooted in “traditional” gender roles, customs, and mindsets—where women and girls often find themselves in a subordinated and/or marginalized position.

-- Femicide/feminicide is not only the most extreme form of violence against women, but also the most violent manifestation of discrimination against them and their inequality.
+- Fem(in)icide is not only the most extreme form of violence against women and girls but also the most violent manifestation of discrimination against them and their inequality.

-- Femicide/feminicide occurs both in the private and in the public sphere, by an intimate-partner, or by any other member of the community and, in some contexts, it might be perpetrated or tolerated by the States’ actions or omissions.
+- Fem(in)icide occurs both in the private and in the public sphere, by an intimate-partner, or by any other member of the family or community and, in some contexts, it might be perpetrated or tolerated by the States’ actions or omissions.

-- Femicide/feminicide includes a wide range of categories of killings.
+- Fem(in)icide includes a wide range of categories of killings.
 The former SRVAW, professor Rashida Manjoo, generated a knowledge base surrounding this phenomenon in her thematic reports.

 The different categories